 The idea is to provide car owners with a GPS-enabled sensor bundled with a tracking mobile app.
 Based on the car owner’s real-time driving behavior, insurers can adjust their policy details for vehicle insurance plans.

 Chatbots and AI/ML

 A chatbot is a great companion to take users through multiple survey steps without them noticing the strain.
 It’s also great for surfacing any info users may be looking for inside the application and for offering other add-on products.
 And an AI/ML engine will help predict what the user is after.

 Many agencies in the space realize that their insurance experience can extend well beyond their mobile applications if they have a simple and elegant API.
-Imagine an app for renting apartments with a built-in insurance option, which comes via an API from a standalone provider.
+Imagine an app for renting apartments or commercial property with a built-in insurance option, which comes via an API from a standalone provider.
 This approach has a great potential to liberate the insurance company app development process for lots and lots of incumbents in the insurance industry.